This guide explains how to convert Office files to PDF using Document Engine.

-To convert an Office file to a PDF, send a request to the /api/build endpoint, including both the Office file as input and the instructions JSON.
+To convert an Office file from disk, send a request to the /api/build endpoint, including both the Office file as input and the instructions JSON.

 curl -X POST http://localhost:5000/api/build \